Kate Walsh (actress): Film roles

 In 1995, Walsh starred in her first film.
 Normal Life, a crime drama, was her film debut; she played the sister of a bank robber played by Luke Perry.
 In Peppermills, she portrayed a kleptomaniac.
-Walsh appeared in the cult film Henry: Portrait of a Serial Killer, Part II.
+Walsh appeared in the film Henry: Portrait of a Serial Killer, Part II.
 She gained attention in a major Hollywood production as Will Ferrell's character's wife in the family comedy, Kicking & Screaming.
 Walsh has appeared in several other films with Ferrell, including Bewitched and in Wake Up, Ron Burgundy: The Lost Movie, an "alternate film" to Anchorman.

 In 2003, Walsh appeared in Under the Tuscan Sun.
 Regarding her lesbian roles, Walsh said: "Do I give off a girl-on-girl vibe, I wonder?
 Or is it because I'm tall?
 I guess the chicks just dig me!"

-Walsh was set to star opposite in the supernatural thriller 1408, but had to drop out due to scheduling conflicts.
+Walsh was set to star opposite John Cusack in the supernatural thriller 1408, but had to drop out due to scheduling conflicts.
 Walsh starred in the biblical horror film Legion, that was released on January 22, 2010.
 She played Charlie's mother in The Perks of Being a Wallflower.